An Ultimate Guide to All Beaches in Malta

 South of Malta has very few sandy beaches and Pretty Bay located in Birzebbuga is one of them.

-It is an artificial and quite large beach, and it is nice enough as the water is clean and swimming here is quite pleasant.
-There is also a small park and playground, making it an ideal place for families.
+It’s an artificial and quite large beach, very nice for swimming and great for families.
+The water is clean, the sand is soft and swimming here is very pleasant.
+There is also a small park and a playground, which makes it an ideal place for kids.

-It offers all the necessary amenities and restaurants are located nearby.
-Unfortunately, the views are far from amazing, because there is a harbour directly opposite the shore, so I would say it’s a nice and convenient beach for a chilled afternoon yet not at the top of my list.
+It has all the necessary amenities and restaurants located nearby.
+Unfortunately, the view is far from amazing, as there is a harbour directly across the coast.
+So I’d say that it’s a nice and convenient beach for a relaxing afternoon, but not at the top of my list.

 An Ultimate Guide to all beaches in Malta